barsoom/eslint-config-barsoom/README.md

 StandardJS will complain whenever we make a simple mistake.
 Missing spaces, semicolons, trailing commas.

-Prettier will let us make mistakes, and fixes our code after.
+Prettier will allow us make formatting mistakes, and fixes our code after.

-It allows us to work without fighting with the linter about stylistic things, and lets us focus on writing working code instead.
+It allows us to work without fighting with the linter about stylistic things, and lets us focus on writing code instead.

 # How to use?